 Figure 2.
 The correction factor c used to apply hypoxia effects to DEBkiss parameters.
-The effect of DO on correction factor c is shown at three different values of the exponential parameter Z. Actual estimated Z values are listed in Table 4, and the three Z values used in this figure are sample values to show how Z affects the relationship between DO and c.
+The effect of DO on correction factor c is shown at three different values of the parameter Z. Actual estimated Z values are listed in Table 4, and the three Z values used in this figure are sample values to show how Z affects the relationship between DO and c.

 Similar simplification of the reasoning by Muller et al. (2019) can be used to derive an analogous correction factor for damage.
-Assuming that the proportional change in the rate of damage production to the SU (e.g. via “damage inducing compounds”; Kooijman 2010a)), jd has the same form as Equation (3).
-If damage production is quickly balanced by repair or mitigation, then fluxes that decrease through hypoxia will again be reduced by the factor given by Equation (5).
+Assuming a proportional change in the rate of damage production to the SU (e.g. via “damage inducing compounds”; Kooijman 2010a), jd has the same form as Equation (5).
+If damage production is quickly balanced by repair or mitigation, then fluxes that decrease through hypoxia will again be reduced by the factor given by Equation (7).
 This was recognized by Muller et al. (2019) who noted that if damage production is much slower than the maximum production rate of an SU, the formalism for noncompetitive damage is equivalent to that of noncompetitive inhibition (Muller et al., 2019).
 Further submodels relating damage to rates that may increase in response to hypoxia (e.g. maintenance and mortality) are needed to derive functional forms for appropriate conversion factors here.
-Absent information to support such submodels, we hypothesize that the increase was inversely proportional to c defined by Equation (5).
+Absent information to support such submodels, we hypothesize that the increase was inversely proportional to c defined by Equation (7).